BrilliantTeam/Skript/CONTRIBUTING.md

 Issues are usually used to report bugs and request improvements or new features.

-Script writers should **not** use issue tracker to ask why their code is broken, *unless* theyt think it might be a bug.
+Script writers should **not** use issue tracker to ask why their code is broken, *unless* they think it might be a bug.
 Correct places for getting scripting advise are SkUnity forums and Discord (see README again).

-That being said, this is mostly to save your time - if you're not sure if something is a bug, report it anyway.
+Don't be scared to report real bugs, though.
+We won't be angry if we receive invalid reports; it is just that you're unlikely to get help with those here.

+Oh, and one more thing: please avoid being offensive in Skript's issue tracker.
+It doesn't help anyone and may also get you banned.

 ### Reporting Bugs
 So, you have found out a potential Skript bug.
 By reporting it correctly, you